openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### binarization_args.shuffle

-Whether binarized dataset will shuffled or not.
+Whether binarized dataset will be shuffled or not.

 #### used by